SenneBax/Project-software-engineering/README.md

    - Use Case 3.7: Intersection simulation
    - Use Case 3.10: Orange traffic light support

-4. **Code Structure**:
+3. **Code Structure**:
    - File reader with dedicated methods for each element type
    - Error handling and consistency verification
    - Output options including HTML visualization
    - Interactive main program with multiple options
-   - Tests written to check if the code workes properly.
+   - Tests written to check if the code works properly.

 ## Class Structure